We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Oily skin types will want to look for products that remove extra oil and leave skin with a non-shiny appearance.

 La Roche-Posay’s Effaclar Micellar Water (shop here) uses zinc to get rid of excess oil.
+It is not currently available on Amazon.

 If you have combination skin